lukelex/fader.js/README.md

 #fader.js

 Fader.js is a stand-alone (no dependencies) micro js that implementes the fade-in and fade-out effect on html elements.
+It attempts a CSS3 transition, and if not supported, degrades to a JS based animation.

 ##Usage
 ###Basics